 Which one do I pick?
 I want to follow your powerlifting plan but not spend too much time/money, also I’m old, so I don’t want to kill myself.
 Do I need to have a trainer, or can I use a camera to self-critique?
 What do I do?
 Any help is appreciated. --Lovely

 My sense is that, not that long ago, gyms used to be more or less all the same—sweaty dudes yelling at each other in a box with a lot of weights.
 Now, we have vastly expanded the definition of what a 'gym' is, for better and worse.
 In terms of Google Maps, it's mostly for the worse: You might be looking for a more specific thing than you realize when you look up a local "gym" hoping to get in a workout, only to arrive and realize it's a room full of, say, Pilates machines designed only to be used with strict directions from an instructor, or four walls of hand- and footholds for learning to rockclimb.
 This is nice for anyone who wants to learn to do different things, but in a time when there are lots of different kinds of gyms, it's hard to figure out which kind of gym you want.
-If you're looking for that more classic gym experience, it can be a challenge to isolate those spaces from the more liberal interpretations of a "gym."
-It looks like you've already done some of that work, which is good, but doing a quick search for a more specific term like "powerlifting gym" or "strength training gym" or "barbell club" can put anyone on the right track.
+If you're looking for that more classic gym experience, it can be a challenge to isolate those spaces from the more liberal interpretations of "gym."
+It looks like you've already done some of that work, which is good, but doing a quick search for a more specific term like "powerlifting gym" or "strength" training gym" or "barbell club" can put anyone on the right track.

 To address you instruction question: You might be able to get more out of watching some videos and doing some practice reps yourself than you think, but yes, you can also film yourself and try posting the videos in purpose-built forums for other people to comment on and offer tips.
 I'm sure it won't come as a surprise to hear that you won't get to perfect this way, and a dedicated coach will always be better (there are great online coaches!), but you can lay the groundwork this way.
 None of the gyms you have listed here will offer more useful instruction than a coach can, unless they have dedicated "Learn to Strength Train/Powerlift" classes (in which case, go for those).
-But because you have laid out such a beautiful list, we can run through it quickly to assess the potential for weight-lifting to happen at each location.
+Because you have laid out such a beautiful list, we can run through it quickly to assess the potential for weight-lifting to happen at each location.
 In order of least suitable to most.

 Chain kickboxing place